-The city will hold a meeting to discuss a new bike lane
+City holds meeting to discuss new bike lane on King Street

 The protected lane, to be known as the King Street Cycle Track, will take over the left hand lane of South King Street from Alapai Street downtown to Isenberg Street near the University area.
 The project was presented at a public meeting Thursday night.

 Plastic bollards and a small asphalt bump will prevent motor vehicles from entering the lane, and parking will be moved to the next lane over.